Saturday, November 11

 In the case of Mengele, the West German government filed extradition papers against him in 1960, but by the time Argentina approved extradition, he had fled to Paraguay.
 He later moved to Brazil, and neither the Mossad nor the West Germans succeeded in tracking him down before he died in 1979.

 Priebke’s war crime was not related specifically to the Holocaust.
 He was involved in the Ardeatine massacre in Rome in 1944, in which 335 Italian civilians were rounded up and killed.
 Two of them he killed personally.
-After the war he was set to be tried for his role in the massacre, but he escaped from a British prison camp and eventually traveled to Argentina using a falsified visa.
+After the war he was held for trial for his role in the massacre, but he escaped from a British prison camp and eventually traveled to Argentina using a falsified visa.

 Hans’s talk was fascinating and he came across as a true authority on this difficult subject.
 There were some in the group who didn’t seem to appreciate the talk, but I was grateful to have an opportunity to learn some of this from someone with such deep knowledge about it.